joseibanezlujan/Covid19/0-Covid-TEST.md

 ```

 📍<ins>Vaccination and mortality</ins><br/>
-It is necessary to join with **JOIN** the information from the *CovidDeaths* and *CovidVaccinations* tables to contrast the mortality rate with the number of new vaccinations per day *new_vaccinations*.
+It is necessary to merge with **JOIN** the information from the *CovidDeaths* and *CovidVaccinations* tables to contrast the mortality rate with the new vaccinations per day *new_vaccinations*.
 In this case we used the function **OVER(PARTITION BY)** instead of **GROUP BY** because the latter is limited to show the attributes by which the groups are grouped and excludes relevant variables for our analysis such as *date and population*.<br/>Let's see the script!

 ```sql
 CREATE VIEW PobVaccinated AS